philgyford/django-spectator/README.rst

 Overview
 ********

 There are two main parts to Spectator: Reading and Events (movies, concerts, etc).
+They both share Creators.

 Creators
 ========

-Reading and Events both share Creators, which are the authors of books, directors of movies, actors in plays, groups who perfom at gigs, etc.
+Creators are the authors of books, directors of movies, actors in plays, groups who perfom at gigs, etc.

 A Creator has a name and a ``kind``, of either "individual" (e.g. "Anthony Sher") or "group" (e.g. "Royal Shakespeare Company").